 The Bible was written well before people began to investigate the world in ways we would recognise as scientific.
 Of course, people in the Ancient Near East were studying the world around them, observing the movements of the stars, the processes of life and death that happened all around them, the seasons, the behaviour of physical objects, and so on.
 But they did not study the mechanisms underlying these things systematically using the tools of science, and they did not see or describe the world in scientific terms – not because they weren’t intelligent, but because science as we know it wasn’t happening at that time.

-Instead, the Biblical writers used words that were commonly used in their own cultures to record events, share truth and wisdom, and tell stories that convey deep truth about God’s character.
+Instead, the Biblical writers used words, phrases and storytelling techniques that were commonly used in their own cultures to record events, share truth and wisdom, and convey deep truth about God’s character and purposes.
 If we want to understand God’s intention in inspiring these words, we need to do some careful work to connect with those ancient writers and find out what they meant, before we can discover what those words mean to us today.

 The Biblical scholar Tom Wright wrote in his book Simply Christian (SPCK, 2006), “The interpretation of the Bible remains, then, a huge and wonderful task.
 That is why we need to engage in it as far as we have time and ability.
 We must do this not only individually, but also through careful and prayerful study within the life of the church, where different members will have different skills and knowledge to help.
 The only sure rule is to remember that the Bible is indeed God’s gift to the church, to equip it for its work in the world; and that serious study of it can and should become one of the places where, and the means by which, heaven and earth interlock, and God’s future purposes arrive in the present.”